meyhaa/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?

+Used for automatically detecting when HW assistant user is in their desk studying vs away from their desk taking a break.

 * What is a good environment for X?

+A good environment would be in the user's room and on their desk with nobody else in the room.

 * What is a bad environment for X?

+A bad environment would be in a more communal study space with lots of movement.

 * When will X break?

+The system will break when users are sometimes standing very close but still in the background.

 * When it breaks how will X break?

+The Pi will break if the user never leaves their desk during their break; it will mistakenly ask the user if they are back from their break.
+It will also break in certain cases when the user is hovering over their desk very closely.

 * What are other properties/behaviors of X?

 * How does X feel?

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***